Bylaws and Code of Conduct

-(a) that he shall abide by such rules concerning copyright as the Society shall require, and
+(a) that they shall abide by such rules concerning copyright as the Society shall require, and

-(b) that he has the right to publish the communication
+(b) that they have the right to publish the communication

 The attention of every member who submits a communication for publication shall be drawn to this Bylaw and a copy of it shall be given to him, together with a statement in a form approved by the Council, to the effect that it is the policy of the Society to encourage the wide publication of communications accepted for publication by the Society, and setting out the conditions on which permission shall be given for publication otherwise than by the Society.